nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

       Expected: First contact is deleted from the list.
 Details of the deleted contact shown in the status message.

    1. Test case: `delete 0`<br>
       Expected: No person is deleted.
 Error details shown in the status message.
-Status bar remains the same.

    1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
       Expected: Similar to previous.